affinidi/affinidi-didcomm-dart/README.md

 - **anoncrypt(plaintext)**:
   - **Purpose**: Guarantees confidentiality and integrity without revealing the identity of the sender.
-  - **Use case**: Anonymous tips, whistleblowing, or when the sender must hide their identity.
+  - **Use case**: Anonymous tips, whistleblowing, or when sender's identity must be hidden.

 - **authcrypt(plaintext)**:
   - **Purpose**: It guarantees confidentiality and integrity.
 It also proves the sender's identity—but in a way that only the recipient can verify.
 This is the default wrapping choice that should be used unless a different goal is clearly identified.